boyan1001/LetltCode_codebook/README.md

 │  ├── /shortPath/
 │  └── ...
 ├── /math/
+│  ├── /mod/             Some functions use modular arithmetic │  ├── /prime/           Some functions to judge prime │  └── ...
 ├── /stl/                Some data strutures defined in STL librarys ├── /tree/
 ├── .gitignore